 Ordinance No. 2020-10 includes an exclusion recognizing development rights that were purchased from the City or otherwise acquired prior to the effective date of the ordinance, as well as a provision recognizing vested rights.

-On July 9, 2020, the PC directed staff to draft an Ordinance for a public hearing to limit the Bonus Floor Area Ratio (FAR) program for affordable housing only.
-In addition, the PC recommends that the City purchase the unused FAR from the Islander Mobile Home Park and that historic structures continue to be excluded from the FAR calculation.
-The Planning Commission intends to hold a public hearing to revise the Bonus FAR program in August, 2020.
+On July 9, 2020, the Planning Commission directed staff to draft an Ordinance for a public hearing to limit the Bonus Floor Area Ratio (FAR) program for affordable housing only.
+In addition, the Planning Commission recommends that the City purchase the unused FAR from the Islander Mobile Home Park and that historic structures continue to be excluded from the FAR calculation.

-On August 25, 2020, the City Council had a public hearing on Ordinance 2020-20 to extend the interim zoning control that suspends density bonus options for an additional six months, or until March 10, 2021.
-The extension will allow the planning commission to complete their recommendation and take a legislative amendment through the adoption process to amend the City’s Bonus FAR program.
-The planning commission anticipates completing their recommendation and holding a briefing with the City Council in September.
+On August 25, 2020, the City Council held a public hearing on Ordinance 2020-20 to extend the interim zoning control that suspends density bonus options for an additional six months, or until March 10, 2021.
+The extension allows the Planning Commission to complete their recommendation and take a legislative amendment through the adoption process to amend the City’s Bonus FAR program.

 The Council will hold a public hearing on Ordinance 2021-09 during the February 23, 2021 business meeting to gather public input on the proposed six-month extension of the Bonus Floor Area Ratio (FAR) interim control.
 The extension, which will last until September 10, 2021, will allow staff and the Planning Commission additional time to work on an ordinance that limits the FAR program, including but not limited to the City’s pursuit of purchasing the remaining FAR from the Islander Mobile Home Park.